 The exact operation that is done depends on the type and severity of the squint.
 It may involve moving the place where a muscle attaches to the eyeball or, one of the muscles that moves an eye may be shortened.
 Sometimes a combination of these techniques is used.

-Botulinum toxin (also know as Botox®) stops muscle cells from working (it paralyses them).
+Botulinum toxin (also know as Botox®) stops muscles from working (it paralyses them).
 It is used for a variety of conditions where it is helpful to weaken one or more muscles.
 In recent years, injections of botulinum toxin directly into eye muscles have been used as a treatment for certain types of squint, particularly for squints that turn inward (esotropia).
-This treatment may become more popular as an alternative to surgery - but only for certain types of squint.
+This treatment is an alternative to surgery - but only for certain types of squint.

 What is the outlook (prognosis)?